sm2x/tour-calendar/README.md

 ### License

-All parts of Skeleton are free to use and abuse under the MIT license.
+All parts of Tour Calendar are free to use and abuse under the MIT license.

     The MIT License (MIT)